-Included in the Kubernetes Management Cloud offering is a fully integrated and turnkey cluster backup and restore capability -- a unique feature in the industry -- enabling enterprises to centrally configure, automate and operationalize disaster recovery (DR) and/or for cluster migration use cases.
+Included in the Kubernetes Operations Platform offering is a fully integrated and turnkey cluster backup and restore capability -- a unique feature in the industry -- enabling enterprises to centrally configure, automate and operationalize disaster recovery (DR) and/or for cluster migration use cases.

 With this capability, administrators can configure backups for their clusters and workload's literally in a few minutes.
 They do not have to worry about the learning curve associated with yet another standalone tool for this capability.